-All in all, the outbreak of COVID-19 pandemic along with the intensifying geopolitical issues has induced considerable human suffering as well as major economic and supply chain disruptions.
+All in all, the Covid-19 pandemic along with the intensifying geopolitical issues has induced considerable human suffering as well as major economic and supply chain disruptions.
 It has significantly impacted all industries and businesses including the paper packaging industry in terms of local and export sales, inventory and supply of paper board, logistic interruption, workforce and capacity utilisation, production volume, capital investment as well as the various fixed and variable costs to be incurred.
-The paper packaging and paper-based stationery industries hinge heavily on the performance of economic and relevant industries the Group is supplying to, not only in Malaysia but also regionally.
-On the other hand, the main raw materials - paper rolls are still relying heavily on the availability of paper supply worldwide along with the volatility price of paper rolls in the global market.
+Concerns of the global economic slowdown, the impact of war in Ukraine, the energy crisis, the Covid-19 pandemic, the risks of stagflation as well as the on-going trade war are pressing the need for the industry players to be more vigilant and forward-looking for sustainable future growth.